 1. Rest, recuperation and support

 For professional athletes or those who have sustained their tendon injuries through work, the minimal measures taken should include heat or ice packs, rest, and physical supports such as wrist or knee braces.
 In severe cases, physiotherapy may be necessary.

 Stretching exercises help and improve circulation (to increase the tendons’ blood supply); this should be combined with a reduction in intensity and frequency of exercise.

 Failing to rest at the start of your tendonitis will mean that your body will force you to rest later, and probably for an extended period.

 2. Consume plenty of natural anti-inflammatories

 - Make sure you’re getting enough healthy plant protein.
 Whey is a byproduct of the dairy industry, and dairy is inflammatory, so this should be avoided.
 Hemp or pea protein are good options, as are those made from brown rice flour.
-Protein is crucial for the body to repair damaged muscle and tendons.
+Protein is crucial for the body to repair damaged muscles and tendons.

-Avoid products that make inflammation worse
+Avoid products that make inflammation worse.

 It goes without saying that there are certain things that you should also be avoiding.
-Any acidic or inflammatory foods will challenge your entire system, and certainly exacerbate the problem.
+Any acidic or inflammatory foods will challenge your entire system and certainly exacerbate the problem.